 Interview Question: What Would Be Your Ideal Company Culture?

-Before you start to formulate an answer for interview questions about the company culture you would be most interested in working in, take the time to brainstorm about the company culture as a whole, and what it means to you.
+Before you start to formulate an answer for an interview question about the company culture you would be most interested in working in, take the time to brainstorm about company culture as a whole, and what it means to you.
+This is an important question both for you and for your prospective employer.

 How to Answer Interview Questions About Your Ideal Organizational Culture

-Here are some questions to ask when you're considering the workplace culture of an organization:
+Here are some questions to ask yourself when you're considering the workplace culture of an organization:

 - Are employees at all levels involved in decision making?